shadowsocks/shadowsocks-rust/README.md

 * `local-redir` - Allow using redir (transparent proxy) protocol for `sslocal`

+* `local-dns` - Allow using dns protocol for `sslocal`, serves as a DNS server proxying queries to local or remote DNS servers by ACL rules

 * `stream-cipher` - Enable deprecated stream ciphers.
 WARN: stream ciphers are UNSAFE!

 * `aead-cipher-extra` - Enable non-standard AEAD ciphers